NicoGGG/leetcode/go/longestCommonPrefix/README.md

 ## Try 2

-First approached worked and I validated the challenge, over, memory consumption wasn't optimal.
+First approach worked, and I validated the challenge.
+However, memory consumption wasn't optimal.

 I realised I can save on some things.